 The main economic determinants driving the forecast are:

-- residential property forecast (including house prices and property transactions): used to forecast growth rates for local authority housing sales;
+- our residential property forecast (including house prices and property transactions), which are used to forecast growth rates for local authority housing sales;

-- commercial property forecast: used as a proxy to inform our forecast for non-housing asset sales; and
+- our commercial property forecast, which is used as a proxy to inform our forecast for non-housing asset sales;